Edith Mitchill Prellwitz

 Edith Mitchill Prellwitz (1865–1944) was an American artist who is known for Impressionist and Tonalist studies of Peconic Bay, New York, as well as for figurative paintings with literary or mythical subjects.

 Family and education

-She was born Edith Mitchill in South Orange, New Jersey, and was the daughter of a well-to-do businessman.
+Prellwitz was born Edith Mitchill in South Orange, New Jersey, and was the daughter of a well-to-do businessman.
 Starting in 1883, she studied art at the Art Students League, where George de Forest Brush and William Merritt Chase were among her teachers.
-In 1887, she enrolled in the first life drawing class open to women, a rare privilege at a time when women art students were ordinarily excluded from drawing the nude model.
+In 1887, she enrolled in the first life drawing class open to women, a rare privilege at a time when female art students were ordinarily excluded from drawing nude models.

 In 1889, she was one of the founding members of the Woman's Art Club of New York.
 That same year, she went to Paris to study at the Académie Julien for a year and a half; among her teachers were William-Adolphe Bouguereau and Gustave Courtois.
 She exhibited at the Paris Salon.